SamKJ25/mydevops/readme.md

 Updated it one more time.

-Adding this line in Feature branch only.
+Adding this line in Final line as in master.